Rubi Gets It Right now on air.

-Quite some time ago I went over to China to help ZN Animation with a show that teaches local children, quite literally how to survive.
-It covered virtually every subject that an S&P lawyer would prefer you ignore, like blood due to knives, scissors.
-And death due to poison, electrocution, and earthquakes.
-Also issues with talking to strangers, sticking your hands in an open fan, in an open coal fire, spitting, nose picking, burying your poo if there’s no toilet around.
-Etc. I just learned that it actually got made (and somehow past network lawyers) and is now on the air.
-Here’s hoping it saves some lives.
+A while ago I went over to China to help ZN Animation with a show that teaches local children, all sorts of things including, how to avoid death.
+The show covered virtually every subject that an S&P lawyer would prefer you ignore, like blood, boogers, and oh a little thing called death… by poison, electrocution, earthquakes.
+Other topics include stranger danger, sticking your hands in an open fan, an open coal fire, a light socket, etc. Hey, this stuff is important.
+Wish we could do this sort of educational show in the west.
+Hope it saves some lives.

 Studio Ponoc post!

 In this day and age of emails and online everything, there’s hardly any post.
 But today came a package from Studio Ponoc with the blu-ray to Mary and the Witch’s Flower, AND a lovely hand written thank you note for our work on their very first feature. #class #oldskool. #StudioPonoc

 Out in UK Cinemas nationwide from August 3rd.

 Cast & Crew (family & friends) of English Dub team for Big Bad Fox Screening - Aug 3rd 2018

 Thanks STUDIOCANAL for treating the English dub team of The Big Bad Fox to a wonderful private screening.
 A good time was had by all, (including friends and family who didn't know what to expect) and only I know the three lines I wish we could retake, but good lordy we pulled it off in record time.
 Thanks to all involved.
 And biggest thanks of course, to Benjamin Renner and Patrick Imbert, the directors of the film.
 It was a privilege and an honour to work on such a gorgeous, smart, outrageously funny film.
 We did our very best to look after their 'Pauline'.
 Those that see the film will know what I mean.